mojontwins/MK1_NES/docs/code_injection.md

 ```

 Note how if all enemies have been killed, `win_level` wont be set while there's a exploding animation going on.

+### Raster & palette effects

+If you need a custom raster split or palette cycles, add your code to `my/effects.h`.
+The code in this module is executed every TV frame (which means 50 times per second in PAL and 60 in NTSC), while the game runs at 50 fps.